jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## About the Author

 I graduated from the University of Toronto in political science, history, and geography.
 But I learned far more about the divide between Industrial Age and Internet Age on the frontline as a projectionist, contractor, adjuster, and especially when inventing a digital tool for an Industrial Age industry.
 I was once a Left/Right ideologue (both sides) but left them both behind long ago and have been thinking of a better way ever since.
-I wrote this book for my fellow people in the middle-class, so we can all live happier lives as soon as possible.
+I wrote this book to inspire my fellow moderate minded people in the middle-class, so we can all live happier lives as soon as possible.

 [Next Chapter](https://www.techvolution.io/a-new-philosophy-preface/#site-main)